eutopia-rising/eutopia-rising.github.io/safety/index.md

 # Event Safe Word & Other Safety

 * To call for immediate assistance from a play monitor or anyone else, call out, “Safe Word”.
 Please remember to have a safe word negotiated with your play partners.
-* Let monitors know before particularly loud/intense scenes
+* Let monitors know before particularly loud/intense scenes.